| Galaxies: Galaxy topicsJets, accretion, outflows

 spatial distribution of nearby AGNs (with distance D < 71 Mpc) showed

-| There are three kinds of neutrinos: electron neutrino nu_e, muon neutrino nu_mu
+that many of the c.r. are correlated with AGNs. | | | There are three kinds of neutrinos: electron neutrino nu_e, muon neutrino nu_mu

 and pion neutrino nu_pi.
 Nu_mu and nu_pi